Bushmaster Protected Mobility Vehicle: Design

-The Bushmaster is optimised for operations in northern Australia, and is capable of carrying up to 9 soldiers and their equipment, fuel and supplies for 3 days, depending on the type of variant.
+The Bushmaster is optimised for operations in northern Australia, and is capable of carrying up to nine soldiers and their equipment, fuel and supplies for three days, depending on the type of variant.
 The vehicle is fitted with air conditioning and was once planned to have a cool water drinking system, but was omitted upon production due to cost constraints.
 After operational complaints the drinking water cooling system is being reconsidered for installation.
 It has a road cruise speed of 100 km/h and an operational range of 800 km.

 The Bushmaster is a mine protected vehicle and provides a high degree of protection against land mines, using its v-hull monocoque to deflect the blast away from the vehicle and its occupants.
-The vehicle's armour provides protection against small arms of up to 7.62 mm ball ammunition, 81mm mortar fragments, Claymore mines, and with additional applique armour, protection for armour-piercing ammunition of up to 7.62mm.
+The vehicle's armour provides protection against small arms of up to 7.62 mm ball ammunition, 81 mm mortar fragments, Claymore mines, and with additional applique armour, protection for armour-piercing ammunition of up to 7.62 mm.

 The fuel and hydraulic tanks of the vehicle are located outside the crew compartment, while it also has an automatic fire suppression system.
 The troop carrier variant of the Bushmaster is fitted with one gun ring.
 The forward gun ring can be fitted with a 5.56 mm or 7.62 mm machine gun.
 The two rear hatches each have a mounting boss to allow the attachment of a swing mount capable of holding a 7.62 mm machine gun.

 The Bushmaster is air transportable by the C-130 Hercules and C-17 Globemaster III aircraft, as well as the Mil Mi-26 cargo helicopter.
-It is the first armoured vehicle to be designed and completely manufactured in Australia since the Sentinel tank during World War II.
+It is the first armoured vehicle to be completely manufactured in Australia since the Sentinel tank during World War II.